Burt Reynolds: Early acting

 During his spring term at PBJC in 1956, Reynolds enrolled in an English class taught by Watson B. Duncan III.
-Duncan encouraged Reynolds to try out for a school play he was directing, Outward Bound.
+Duncan encouraged Reynolds to try out for a school play he was directing called Outward Bound.
 He cast Reynolds in a main role based on having heard him read Shakespeare in class.
-Reynolds' performance earned him a best actor award at the 1956 PBJC Drama Awards.
-"I read two words and they gave me a lead," he later said.
-In his autobiography, he referred to Duncan as his mentor and the most influential person of his life.
+Reynolds's performance earned him a best actor award at the 1956 PBJC Drama Awards.
+"I read two words and they gave me a lead," In his autobiography, he referred to Duncan as his mentor and the most influential person of his life.